 Complete removable dentures should be a treatment of last resort.
 It is always preferable to have your own natural teeth.
 But in some cases, patients get so frustrated and discouraged with maintaining their teeth that they give up on them, get them extracted, and have a complete set of false teeth made.
 In some cases, particularly with advanced gum disease, there is no way to save the teeth.

-Some patients view this as a matter of economics-they can't afford to maintain their teeth any more.
-I once calculated the cost of a complete set of false teeth, upper and lower, including the cost of the tooth extraction surgery and the additional surgery required to prepare the patient's mouth for the denture.
+Some patients view this as a matter of economics—they feel they can’t afford to maintain their teeth any more.
+However, removing the teeth and placing dentures isn’t cheap either.
+I once calculated the cost of a complete set of false teeth, upper and lower, including the cost of the tooth extraction surgery and the additional surgery required to prepare the patient’s mouth for the denture.
 Instead of getting the dentures, if the patient were to put all that money into a mutual fund that earned a modest 8% annual return, they could have routine checkups and cleanings and a filling or two every year on the dividends.
-At the end of ten years they would still have their own teeth and still have the full original value of the mutual fund.
+At the end of ten years they would still have their own teeth and also have the full original value of the mutual fund.

-However, in cases where the teeth need extensive work otherwise, complete dentures will likely be more economical.
+However, in cases where the teeth need extensive work, complete dentures will likely be more economical.
 And if finances are limited, they may be the only option.
-But it is a compromise treatment.
+But it is not ideal treatment.